espruino/EspruinoDocs/tutorials/Battery Charger.md

 }, BTN, { repeat: true, edge:"rising", debounce:50});
 ```

-Then type `save()` in the left-hand size of the IDE, it should show `Loading...` on the LCD display, and 2 seconds later will shart showing the charging status of the 4 batteries.
+Then type `save()` in the left-hand size of the IDE, it should show `Loading...` on the LCD display, and 2 seconds later will start showing the charging status of the 4 batteries.

 Using